Eleventh Sunday after Trinity – Wednesday

 This is the First Petition of the Lord’s Prayer.
 Our God comes to meet us poor sinners in Christ Jesus through His Word, and says to us, His dear believers: “I wish to be and desire to be called, your Father.”
 Then each of us ought to gladly answer and pray: “Hallowed be Thy name!”

-Ah, yes, Lord, let me learn to know this; let me comprehend it; let me live it; let me die trusting in this saving truth that that art my dear Father, and that I am Thy dear child through my dear Redeemer and Savior, Christ Jesus!
+Ah, yes, Lord, let me learn to know this; let me comprehend it; let me live it; let me die trusting in this saving truth that Thou art my dear Father, and that I am Thy dear child through my dear Redeemer and Savior, Christ Jesus!

 PRAYER – Lord God, our Father in heaven, we, Thy children, who still are so weak and timid, implore Thee to grant us a rich measure of Thy changeless grace, that Thy indescribably sweet name may be hallowed among us, not only with our hearts, but in all that we say or do.
 Grant us through all of our remaining days Thy Word in its truth and purity, that the light of Thy great mercy in Christ Jesus may shine ever brighter on us.
 Graciously guard us against every false doctrine whereby Thy name is profaned and desecrated, and all ungodly living whereby Thy name is disgraced.
 Help us each day, for Jesus’ sake.
 Amen.